 NYSEG completed construction and substantial completion of its 5th battery storage site in February 2020.
-Construction on the 6th and final site is expected to start in September of 2020.
+Construction on the 6th and final site was completed in September 2020 and we are awaiting final acceptance.
 Some punch list items have been postponed and may be delayed due to COVID-19 restrictions.